s02blom/shorter-identifier-names/README.md

     $ docker build -t cessor/peter -f Dockerfile .

 Please watch the build.
 During the build, docker creates a random password for the admin interface.
-Write it down, as you will need it later.*
+Write it down, as you will need it later.
+If you miss this step or forget the password, you can [retrieve it](https://github.com/empathic-code/peter#notes).

 Fire up the mongdb container: